AlirezaaLatifi/Calculator/README.md

 ## Lessons Learned

 Before starting this project, I spent a day learning Regex!
 Thus I was so biased in using what I've learned about it.
 So the solution may not be optimal and scalable.
-Anyway, this was good practice for empower My Regex knowledge, Array and String's methodes and  problem-solving in general.
+Anyway, **this was good practice for empower My Regex knowledge, Array and String's methodes and  problem-solving in general**.

 ## Live version